euforicio/spec-kit/CONTRIBUTING.md

 ## Contributing to Spec Kit

 Hi there!
 We're thrilled that you'd like to contribute to Spec Kit.
-Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE).
+Contributions to this project are licensed under the MIT License (see [LICENSE](LICENSE)).
+All contributions are reviewed by the Euforicio maintainers.

 This project is a fork of the original [github/spec-kit](https://github.com/github/spec-kit) with enhancements and improvements by the euforicio organization.